Jada Mathyssen-Whyman

-Jada Leanne Mathyssen-Whyman (/ˈdʒɑːdəˈmæθɪsənˈwaɪmən/ JAH-də-MATH-ih-sən-WHY-mən; born 24 October 1999), also known as Jada Whyman, is an Australian soccer player who plays as a goalkeeper for AIK in the Damallsvenskan, the Swedish first division, and for the Australia women's national team.
+Jada Leanne Mathyssen-Whyman (/ˈdʒɑːdə ˈmæθɪsən ˈwaɪmən/ JAH-də-_-MATH-ih-sən-_-WHY-mən; born 24 October 1999), also known as Jada Whyman, is an Australian soccer player who plays as a goalkeeper for Sydney FC.

 Early life and education

 Jada Leanne Mathyssen-Whyman was born on 24 October 1999 in Wagga Wagga, New South Wales.
 She is of Aboriginal Australian heritage, with ancestry from the Wiradjuri and Yorta Yorta peoples.

 She grew up in Wagga Wagga before moving to Canberra and later Sydney, where she attended Westfields Sports High School.
 She travelled from Wagga Wagga to both Sydney and Canberra regularly until late 2013, when she moved to the Australian Capital Territory.

 AFL player David Wirrpanda is Mathyssen-Whyman's uncle and godfather, and her family were AFL fans.
 Mathyssen-Whyman played Australian rules football until the age of around ten, when her father suggested soccer as a possible career option.
 She was inspired by Lydia Williams' goalkeeping skills in the 2011 FIFA Women's World Cup, and Williams' coach and mentor Paul Jones invited her to join his elite Canberra goalkeeping academy, as a young teenager.